guildai/_guild-python-legacy/README.md

 ## Building

-Guild Python requires Bazel to build.
+Guild Python requires Bazel 0.5.4 or higher to build.
 See
 [Installing Bazel](https://docs.bazel.build/versions/master/install.html) for
 help with you system.